 - Another occasional variant of this message has the advisor telling you that visitors are buying "tons" of balloons, before noting that balloons don't weigh a ton at all.
 He corrects himself by saying they're buying a "whole lot" of them.

 - Space Zone: It's actually called Space Zone.
 It's a world of aliens, high technology, and big orange spacesuits.

-- Temple of Doom: One of the roller coasters in Lost Kingdom is themed around this.
+- Temple of Doom: One of the possible roller coasters you can construct in Lost Kingdom is themed around this.

 - WackyLand: Wonderland, the world of childlike wonder where logic takes a holiday.